chrivand/twitter_search_threatresponse/readme.md

 [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/chrivand/twitter_search_threatresponse)

-# Twitter Search to Cisco Threat Response Casebook [v1.0]
+# Twitter Search to Cisco SecureX Threat Response Casebook [v1.0]

 This is a sample script to search the Twitter hashtag #opendir for threat/malware related observables, check for Target Sightings and automatically add observables to Cisco Casebook.
-This enables Security Researchers and Threat Responders in a SOC to quickly see if the observables from #opendir have been seen in their environment (by leveraging Cisco Threat Response (CTR)).
+This enables Security Researchers and Threat Responders in a SOC to quickly see if the observables from #opendir have been seen in their environment (by leveraging SecureX Threat Response (SxTR)).
 The #opendir hashtag is used by many threat intelligence researchers to post their findings on new threats.

-* For more information on how to use CTR, please review this link: [https://visibility.amp.cisco.com/#/help/introduction](https://visibility.amp.cisco.com/#/help/introduction).
+* For more information on how to use SxTR, please review this link: [https://visibility.amp.cisco.com/#/help/introduction](https://visibility.amp.cisco.com/#/help/introduction).

 ## Known issues
 * No known issues.